Downtown Eugene

 This is an expensive building.
 It's only 40 years old.
 It could stand for centuries.
 It functions perfectly well, once you start to hang out there.
 Why not fix it, conserve it, improve it, and restore it … instead of tearing it down?
 Why spend over a hundred million dollars to perpetrate this waste?

 I'll just pick one little victim, among all this carnage.
 There are a few lovely trees outside, that will be torn down soon, that provide great shade for study in the summer, and a kind of unusual connection to activity inside the building.
-It doesn't look pretty enough: there are too many concrete beams and bunker traps … but, like a few public buildings from the 60's and 70's, it's kind of idealistically-motivated, and it kind of works.
+It doesn't look pretty enough: there are too many concrete beams and bunker traps … but, like a few public buildings from the 60's and 70's, it's idealistically-motivated, and it kind-of works.
 And, as is common in the last 20 years of UO campus construction, it will be replaced by something far worse.

 There are larger issues raised by all this extraordinary waste.